-If you are reading this article, then there are chances that you are an entrepreneur seeking to expand your business or an employee seeking self-employment.
+If you are reading this article, then there are chances that you are a successful entrepreneur seeking to expand your own business or an employee exploring the path of social entrepreneurship.
+The desire to be self-employed, leading to different types of entrepreneurship, continues to revolutionize the workforce and workspace today.

-Each type of entrepreneurship has its own set of goals, desires, and metrics of success.
 Some forms of entrepreneurship aspire for quick development or growth from an existing company model.
-Others forms create earnings to maintain the entrepreneur’s lifestyle with no aspirations for expansion.
+Other forms create earnings to maintain the entrepreneur's lifestyle with no aspirations for expansion.

+Knowing the many types of entrepreneurship and whether one(s) correspond with your business goals will help you make better educated decisions regarding your company's future.
 This article will cover entrepreneurship, the different types, and other nuances within the entrepreneurial path.
 Therefore, if you are interested in such information, keep reading to learn more.

 What is entrepreneurship?

-Entrepreneurship as we have come to know goes back 20,000 years according to many records.
-And like other things with just lofty history, the definition of the term has been debated countless times.
 However, In context or summary of modern day entrepreneurship, when you decide and are willing to start a new business, bearing its risks to make a profit, you have engaged in entrepreneurship or at least one of the types of entrepreneurship.

 Types of entrepreneurship